LaunchAcademy/my-pretty-unicorn-collector-express/README.md

-**Student Notes**
-- spend some time talking about useState and useEffect interaction

-## 1.) create routes for each of the pages that we will have in our application
-On /unicorns page, the UnicornPageContainer should be the topmost component in your tree (after React Router)

-## Unicorn List
-- /unicorns path should render a page with a list of unicorns

-### Form
-- on the same page....
-* In the `UnicornFormContainer` ensure that when the user types into the provided form, that the input is saved to state.
-* Hook up this form with a POST fetch to persist our unicorn in `unicorns.json` file in our server.
-* After posting, the new unicorn should appear in the list on the page without needing a refresh.

-## Show Page / Details Page

-## Part 3

-"/unicorns/:id"

-* Define a route for the `/unicorns/:id`, such that a new component, `UnicornShowContainer` is rendered on the screen
-* The `UnicornShowContainer` should display the `name` and `description` of our respective unicorn.
-Note: You'll need to make another fetch request when the component first renders to retrieve this information.
-* Be sure to add a `Link` component from React Router, so that each `li` in our unicorns list is actually a link to a unicorn's show page

 # Get collecting with My Pretty Unicorn Collector!

 ![Unicorns](https://cdn.dribbble.com/users/141427/screenshots/2072640/lu_dribble_1x.png)

 Let's create our very own unicorn app, where we can see a list of unicorns, add new unicorns to our list, and go to individual unicorn show pages.

 Much of the code has already been implemented.
-The backend APIs are already configured.
-In the front-end, the component and even some JSX has already been written.
+The backend APIs endpoints are already configured for you, but be sure to familiarize yourself with what each does.
+In the React front-end, some of the code has been provided for you, but you need to add the logic.

-That said, feel free to play around with the codebase as you see fit.

-## Part 1

-Right now, we can't see any of the unicorns from our server on the page.
-Let's change that with a fetch request.
-The top level component to start is the `UnicornPageContainer`, though this may change when React Router is implemented.

-* Using the `UnicornPageContainer` and `UnicornIndexContainer` hook up the backend with the application such that each unicorn in `unicorns.json` is rendered as a name on the screen in a list

-## Part 2
+## Step 1: Unicorn Dashboard
+We want to see all of the unicorns that are currently stored in the `unicorns.json` file appear on the page.
+We should see these unicorns (and the unicorn form) when navigating to "/unicorns"

+#### Acceptance Criteria
+- At the "/unicorns" path, the UnicornDashboard should be the topmost component in your tree (after React Router).
+Use the appropriate React Router code in `App` to set this up.
+- The UnicornDashboard renders our UnicornList component, which is responsible for displaying each unicorn on the page
+- Update the UnicornDashboard to fetch available unicorns from the `/api/v1/unicorns` endpoint
+- Add the fetched unicorns to state to display each unicorn's name

+## Step 2: The Form and Persisting New Unicorn Buddies

+- At the same `/unicorns` path, the new unicorn form should be displayed
-* In the `UnicornFormContainer` ensure that when the user types into the provided form, that the input is saved to state.
+- In the `UnicornFormContainer` ensure that when the user types into the provided form, that the input is saved to state.
-* Hook up this form with a POST fetch to persist our unicorn in `unicorns.json` file in our server.
+- Hook up this form with a POST fetch to persist our unicorn in `unicorns.json` file in our server.
-* After posting, the new unicorn should appear in the list on the page without needing a refresh.
+- After posting, the new unicorn should appear in the list on the page without needing a refresh.
+- The `value` property of each input field should be reliant on a related state value

+Optional:
+- Add a default unicorn name and unicorn description that a user can edit once interacting with the form
+- Add a "Clear" button that erases the text from the form (and from state)

+## Unicorn Details Page

 ## Part 3

-I wish to see a unicorn details page (about only one unicorn).
-The page should display all properties of a unicorn.
-For this, we will need to implement React Router at the top of our React app to have separate pages for the UnicornPageContainer and UnicornShowContainer respectively.

-Note: Make sure that `main.js` is rendering the `App`!

-* Define routes in `App.js` such that the router renders our app.
-Going to `"/"` or `"/unicorns"` should render the UnicornPageContainer as usual.
-Hook up App.js with your React app via main.js
-* Define a route for the `/unicorns/:id`, such that a new component, `UnicornShowContainer` is rendered on the screen
-* The `UnicornShowContainer` should display the `name` and `description` of our respective unicorn.
-Note: You'll need to make another fetch request when the component first renders to retrieve this information.
-* Be sure to add a `Link` component from React Router, so that each `li` in our unicorns list is actually a link to a unicorn's show page
+- At the path "/unicorns/:id", the `UnicornDetailsPage` should be rendered, displaying the name and description of the unicorn whose `id` matches the id in the URL e.g. `/unicorns/3` should display the unicorn that has an id of 3.
+- ensure that the appropriate fetch request is made using this id (accessible via React Router props) to populate the unicorn state for this page
+- A user can navigate to this page by clicking on the name of a unicorn from the `UnicornDashboard`.
+Ensure that React Router is used for navigation.
+No `<a>` tags.